 Posting Policy Violations

 Postings in violation of the above regulations will be removed.
 Organizations or individuals violating this policy may lose posting privileges on campus.
-Please report posting violations to the Office of Student Involvement and Leadership, 019 Student Union, or at 937-775-5570.
+Please report posting violations to the Student Involvement and Leadership Center, 190 Student Union, or at 937-775-5570.

 General Posting Board Locations